 If you are suffering from chronic pain that is accompanied by fatigue, changes in mood, or irregular sleep patterns, you may be dealing with a more serious physiological condition, such as fibromyalgia.
-If you identify with these symptoms, contact Elite Physiotherapy Clinic, Progressive Sports Medicine, and Total Health Link today to set up a consultation with one of our Burlington physical therapists.
+If you identify with these symptoms, contact Elite Physiotherapy Clinic, Progressive Sports Medicine, and Total Health Link today to set up a consultation with one of our Burlington physiotherapists.

 What exactly is fibromyalgia?

 Fibromyalgia is somewhat of an umbrella term used to describe someone who is experiencing a certain combination of symptoms.
 The exact causes of fibromyalgia are still unclear, although some medical experts believe it may be caused by an overactive sympathetic nervous system – the part of your body that elicits “fight or flight” responses.
 This theory makes sense, as people tend to develop their first symptoms of fibromyalgia after experiencing a physically or emotionally traumatic event, though it has never been scientifically proven.

 Fibromyalgia also tends to affect more women than men, and your likelihood of developing it increases if you have a family member with the same condition.
 Some people who develop fibromyalgia begin with chronic bouts of stress or depression, while other symptoms build over time.
 The most common symptoms of fibromyalgia include:

 - Tender areas of the body